hainayanda/HTTPTaskPublisher/README.md

 }
 ```

-If you want to do more complex retry then you can implement `HTTPDataTaskRetrier`:
+If you want to do a more complex retry then you can implement `HTTPDataTaskRetrier`:

 ```swift
 struct MyRetrier: HTTPDataTaskRetrier {